 The business sector in Stavanger consists of several rapidly growing industries where companies work across the industries.
 A Master's degree in Business Administration provides you with valuable knowledge and a mindset that can help drive change and create a competitive advantage.

 Why did you choose to specialise in Business Development and Innovation?

-Economics is so much more than just numbers and systems.
+Business administration is so much more than just numbers and systems.
 It's just as much about finding solutions to new and existing problems.
 I am attracted to what I call the "creative" part of the industry where you challenge existing ways of thinking and working in order to create greater assets.

 This is what innovation is all about – solving problems by developing new things or improving existing products, processes or business models; in new or existing markets.
 Innovation occurs in all industries, in small and large enterprises, and is essential for survival under constantly changing market conditions.

 What does a typical day of study looks like for you?